 3) Get the right performance management tool for your team

-Although it might not seem like a priority when you’re a small business or a startup, performance management needs to be front of mind in this new world of work.
+Although it might not seem like a priority when you’re a small business or a startup, performance management needs to be front of your mind in this new world of work.
 Employees care about progressing in their careers and being recognised for their hard work above anything else.

 If you’re looking to build a strong business, you’ll need people who are in for the long run, and performance management will be key to retaining and attracting the best talent.